Matlal033/Project_PPO_Reacher_Continuous_Control/README.md

 #### To watch a trained agent

-To watch a train agent, we can provide as first system argument the filepath to the saved weights while lunching the main script.
+First, in the *PPO_agent.py* file, make sure that the path to the UnityEnvironment is correctly mapped to *Reacher.exe* To watch a train agent, we launch the same main script *PPO_agent.py" and we add a system argument to the filepath to the saved weights.
-Launch *PPO_agent.py [filepath to trained weights]* from the command window.
+E.g.: Launch *PPO_agent.py [filepath to trained weights]* from the command window.